bluegreen-labs/ecmwfr/README.md

 ## Acknowledgements

-This project was in part supported by the Belgian Science Policy office COBECORE project (BELSPO; grant BR/175/A3/COBECORE), a "Fonds voor Wetenschappelijk Onderzoek" travel grant (FWO; V438318N) and the Marie Skłodowska-Curie Action (H2020 grant 797668).
+This project is maintained by BlueGreen Labs (BV).
+This project was in the past partially supported by the Belgian Science Policy office COBECORE project (BELSPO; grant BR/175/A3/COBECORE), a "Fonds voor Wetenschappelijk Onderzoek" travel grant (FWO; V438318N) and the Marie Skłodowska-Curie Action (H2020 grant 797668).
 Logo design elements are